 - It is in the person's best interests and necessary to protect them from harm - There are alternative, less restrictive care regimes that do not amount to deprivation of liberty

-An assessment will then be carried out to ascertain whether the person needs to be deprived of their liberty to keep them safe.
+Assessments will be carried out to ascertain whether the person needs to be deprived of their liberty to keep them safe.

-The Supervisory Body is the local authority where the person is ordinarily resident.4
+The Supervisory Body is the local authority where the person is ordinarily resident.